Effective Pizza Marketing Ideas for Independent Pizzeria Owners and Small Chains

 Creating multiple combo deals can also be used to promote new items on your menu.
 But be careful with promotions and deals, because if you do it too much and for too long people will start demanding cheaper prices and that could affect the business bottom line.

 Pizzerias are probably the most effective in the restaurant industry when it comes to coupons and deals promotions.
-Good or bad, coupons from pizzerias (and hair salons) have continued to resonate with customers.
+Coupons from pizzerias (and hair salons) have continued to resonate with customers.

 Coupons have been a proven way to increase foot traffic to your pizzeria.
-If you place it in a local magazine, news paper or direct mail campaigns this will cause more customers to go to your place of business than a regular ad without coupons.
+If you place an incentive in a local magazine, newspaper or direct mail campaign it will cause more customers to go to your place of business than a regular ad without coupons.

 When creating coupons deals, they should be for a limited time only.
 Scarcity sells.
 But an ongoing stream of offers should always be a part of your marketing plan.

-The 12-month marketing calendar has all the coupons and deals for each week of the year.
+The 12-month marketing planner has all the coupons and deals for each week of the year.
 Do you have one for your business?
 Request Info »

 Being found online is the most important thing when trying to attract new customers for your pizzeria.
 The pizza business is hyper local.